usagitoneko97/klara/A4.Cfg/readme.md

 b = x + y
 ```

-The code above will generate multiple basic blocks, since it has a branching statement.
+The code above will generate multiple basic blocks since it has a branching statement.
 The basic blocks will then linked between themselves, and form a network of basic blocks, name **Control Flow Graph (CFG)**.

 ![cfg_ssa_intro](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro.svg)